 About Jennifer Knowles, LPC-MHSP

-My approach to therapy is rooted in deep respect for the ways our bodies carry and respond to pain—emotional, physical, and ancestral.
-Before becoming a therapist, I worked as an arts educator focusing on generational trauma, bearing witness to how creativity and connection can open space for healing.
-That foundation continues to shape my work today.
+My approach to therapy honors how emotional, physical, and intergenerational experiences shape the way we move through the world.
+Before becoming a therapist, I worked as an arts educator exploring generational trauma, witnessing how creativity and connection can create space for reflection and growth—a foundation that continues to guide my work today.

 Somatic therapy is effective for many aspects of mental health.